copperdogma/next-authjs-psql-base-template/docs/e2e-testing.md

 - Debugging server issues independently from test execution

 The e2e-runner will still perform health checks against the existing server before running tests to ensure it's responsive.

+### Port Management and Dynamic URLs

+Our testing framework now handles port conflicts automatically:

+1. **Automatic Port Selection**: The reliable runner automatically selects available ports
+2. **Dynamic URL Management**: Environment variables are set correctly to match the selected ports
+3. **Port Conflict Resolution**: Processes using required test ports are automatically detected and can be terminated

+This allows tests to run smoothly even when other servers or processes are running on your development machine.

+### Test Results Management

+Test results and artifacts are stored in organized directories:

+- **Screenshots**: `tests/e2e/screenshots/`
+- **Traces**: `tests/e2e/traces/`
+- **Test Reports**: `playwright-report/`
+- **Test Results**: `tests/config/test-results/`

+These files are automatically generated during test runs and can be useful for debugging failures.